Showing posts with label candy. Show all posts

 The heart and soul of Muscle Shoals' music have always been the players and singers.
 Four members of the Muscle Shoals Rhythm Section were immortalized in the Lynyrd Skynyrd song, Sweet Home Alabama.
 The lyric, "Muscle Shoals has got the Swampers, and they've been known to pick a song or two," honors Jimmy Johnson, Barry Beckett, David Hood, and Roger Hawkins, studio musicians who produced and played on hundreds of hits recorded at area studios from the late 1960s until the mid-1980s.

-Muscle Shoals and Its Contribution to this Golden Era
+Muscle Shoals and Its Contribution to This Golden Era

 Muscle Shoals bestowed much more than its name on the world-famous "Muscle Shoals sound."

-The city served as the birthplace for early breakthroughs in the local music industry and later provided a home base for some of the area’s top studios.
+The city served as the birthplace for early breakthroughs in the local music industry and later provided a home base for some of the area's top studios.
 The first commercial recording to emerge from Muscle Shoals — the Bobby Denton single, A Fallen Star — was produced by James Joiner in the Second Street studios of WLAY Radio in 1957.
-Four years later in an old candy-and-tobacco warehouse on Wilson Dam Road, aspiring producer Rick Hall joined forces with bellhop-turned-singer Arthur Alexander to cut Muscle Shoals’ first national hit, the Southern Soul anthem, You Better Move On.
+Four years later, in an old candy-and-tobacco warehouse on Wilson Dam Road, aspiring producer Rick Hall joined forces with bellhop-turned-singer Arthur Alexander to cut Muscle Shoals' first national hit, the Southern Soul anthem, You Better Move On.
 In the wake of that success, Hall built FAME Recording Studios on Avalon Avenue in 1962.
 Artists ranging from Aretha Franklin, Wilson Pickett, and Etta James to Duane Allman, the Osmonds, and Bobby Gentry later recorded there.
-From 1970 to 1985, Muscle Shoals became known as “The Hit Recording Capital of the World” as FAME and Al Cartee’s Music Mill, Steve Moore’s East Avalon, and Terry Woodford and Clayton Ivey’s Wishbone Studios generated hits by Clarence Carter, Hank Williams Jr., the group Hot, George Jones, the Forester Sisters, Mac McAnally, Shenandoah, and many others.
-In 2011 Hall received the American Music Lifetime Achievement Award, and in 2014 he was awarded the Grammy Trustees Award for his significant contribution to the recording industry.
+From 1970 to 1985, Muscle Shoals became known as "The Hit Recording Capital of the World" as FAME and Al Cartee's Music Mill, Steve Moore's East Avalon, and Terry Woodford and Clayton Ivey's Wishbone Studios generated hits by Clarence Carter, Hank Williams Jr., the group Hot, George Jones, the Forester Sisters, Mac McAnally, Shenandoah, and many others.
+In 2011, Hall received the American Music Lifetime Achievement Award, and in 2014, he was honored with the Grammy Trustees Award for his significant contributions to the recording industry.

 The City of Muscle Shoals, Alabama